takanory/sphinx-nekochan/README.md

 A Sphinx extension for adding the **Nekochan(cat) emoji** to documents.

-See [the sphinx-necochan documantation](https://sphinx-nekochan.readthedocs.io/) for more details.
+See [the sphinx-nekochan documantation](https://sphinx-nekochan.readthedocs.io/) for more details.

 ## Installation